-A wrongful death claim is a suit that arises from the death of an individual that was caused by the conduct of another.
-A wrongful death suit is different from other types of personal injury claims because the actual victim (the “decedent”) is not bringing suit, rather it is the family members or the decedent’s estate who file suit, generally through their lawyers.
+A wrongful death claim is a suit that arises from the death of an individual that was caused by the negligent conduct of another.
+A wrongful death suit is different than other types of personal injury claims because the actual victim (the “decedent”) is not bringing suit.
+Rather it is the family members of the victim, or the decedent’s estate who file suit, generally through their lawyers.
 Thus, a wrongful death claim aims to recover damages for the injuries that surviving family or estate has suffered due to the death of a family member.

-Damages in wrongful death cases are intended to compensate for losses resulting from the death of a family member.
-Some losses are measurable, a widow in a wrongful death suit, for example, could seek to recover the financial support that she would have received had her spouse lived.
+Damages in wrongful death cases are to compensate for losses resulting from the death of a family member.
+Some losses are measurable.
+For example, a widow in a wrongful death suit could seek to recover the financial support that she would have received had her spouse lived.
 Below is a list of some of the more easily measurable expenses that can be pursued through a wrongful death suit.

-- Loss of Benefits – What the person could have received in pensions/retirement benefits had they lived.
+Loss of Benefits – What the person could have received in pensions/retirement benefits had they lived.

-- Loss of Future Earnings – What the person who died would have earned in salary if he or she had lived.
+Loss of Future Earnings – What the person who died would have earned in salary if he or she had lived.

-- Loss of Companionship – What the person who died would have emotionally provided to a relationship and the mental pain and suffering resulting from the decedent’s death.
+Loss of Companionship – What the person who died would have emotionally provided to a relationship and the mental pain and suffering resulting from the decedent’s death.

-- Punitive Damages – What amount the defendant should be punished for his or her actions resulting in the victim’s death.
+Punitive Damages – What amount the defendant should be punished for his or her actions resulting in the victim’s death.